 A Comprehensive Guide to Formatting Your WordPress Posts and Pages – Pamela Wilson at Copyblogger.com

-If you are good with coding, you can add additional styles straight to your WP post editor.
+If you are good with coding, you can add custom formats right to your WP post editor.

-I can also easily add additional social media sharing buttons anywhere within a post straight from my post editor menu, like this (and please don’t be shy to use them – all thumbs up to this post are MUCH appreciated):
+I can also easily add additional social media sharing buttons anywhere within a post straight from my post editor menu, like this (and please don’t be shy to use them – your shares are MUCH appreciated):

 4. Add links as you go

-- for your readers (to give them additional information on the subject),
+- your readers (to provide additional relevant information),